tomlooman/tomlooman.github.io/_drafts/unreal-engine-5-7-performance-highlights.md

 - This CSV file contains permutation counts/code sizes for all shaders in the shader library, grouped by shader type.
 - Note that this is not directly representative of final shader memory usage since it doesn't account for potential duplication of bytecode introduced by the pak chunking step (where shaders used in multiple pakfiles will have a copy in each).
 - This is only intended to be used as a tool for tracking and comparing shader growth over time or between cooks.

-## MegaLights

-Implemented MegaLights-driven Virtual Shadow Mapping marking to only mark VSM pages that MegaLights has selected samples for.

-Added the `r.MegaLights.DownsampleCheckerboard`, which can run sampling/tracing at half res (every other pixel).
-It's a good middle ground between default quarter res sampling and option full resolution sampling.

-Merged downsample factor / checkerboard CVars into a single `r.MegaLights.DownsampleMode` CVar.

-Exposed `r.MegaLights.HardwareRayTracing.ForceTwoSided`, which allows to flip between matching raster behavior and forcing two-sided on all geometries in order to speedup tracing.

-Now always vectorize shading samples.
-This saves on average 0.1-0.2ms in complex content on current gen consoles.

-Now uses downsampled neighborhood for temporal accumulation.
-Interpolated pixels don't add much to neighborhood stats, so we can skip them, improving quality by effectively using a wider neighborhood filter.
-This also improves performance of the temporal accumulation pass, as it now can load less data into LDS.

-Now merge identical rays in order to avoid overhead of duplicated traces.
-Duplicated rays happen with strong point lights, where we may send a few identical rays to the same light doing unnecessary work.

-Now require ray tracing platform support, in order to skip compiling and cooking MegaLights shaders on certain platforms.

 ## Niagara